-Describe the school's strategies to encourage positive working relationships between teachers, including collaborative planning and instruction

-Engage the full faculty in activities and discussions related to the school's mission, vision, and core values, Make new teachers feel welcome.
+Describe the school's strategies to encourage positive working relationships between teachers, including collaborative planning and instruction times a week.
+The entire faculty will engage in activities and discussions related to the school's mission, vision, and core values, Make new teachers feel welcome.
 Create-and support-meaningful opportunities for teachers to work collaboratively.
 Identify ways to increase and/or improve faculty communication.
 Choose a professional development model that promotes relationship building.